 The Christian life is not a cakewalk.
 Definitely not when you are in charge of something.
 Spiritual, emotional and even physical storms and shipwrecks are inevitable in Christian leadership.
 Consider the life, ministry, and death of the great leader Paul.
 He was sought after to kill, shipwrecked and finally got executed!
 In today’s sermon, I am going to share some of the leadership qualities that Paul expressed when he got shipwrecked.
 So as leaders we shall know how to handle our own storms and shipwrecks in ministry.

 B. He was a visionary leader.
-He wasn’t driven by what he saw, (Acts 27:13)
+He wasn’t driven by what he saw but by the wisdom of God, (Acts 27:13)

 C. Ask God for wisdom that you will see a crisis in advance and prepare yourself.

 A. Paul was aware of God’s plan and purpose.
 He believed God for His Word, (Acts 9:15-16)